Skip to main content

 info

-Shared React components
+Shared React Components

-If you have a component that required for all pages, you can put it in the admin/all or storeFront/all folder.
-For example, CMS module use this folder to store the Layout component.
+If you have components required for all pages within a section, you can place them in the admin/all or frontStore/all folder.
+For example, the CMS module uses these folders to store Layout components that are used across multiple pages.